-Keeping natural hair, especially the level 4 hairs, is a tasking yet fulfilling hair journey.
+Keeping natural hair, especially the type 4 hairs, is a tasking yet fulfilling hair journey.
 You keep wondering what you have to do to keep it healthy, shining, nurtured, and growing.
-For those who have tried everything and still not do not get their desired result.
+For those who have tried everything and still not don’t get their desired result.
 Maybe it’s time you tried steaming your natural hair.

 We are going to find out what hair steaming is, types of steaming techniques, why you should stream your natural hair, and how you should steam your natural hair.